george-hawkins/mini-quad-2023/build.md

 I started by loosely screwing down the X between the small plate and the bottom plate.
 I used thread locker for the following screws but not for this first one.

+Note: you don't have to be quick with thread locker - see this picture <https://iflight.oss-cn-hongkong.aliyuncs.com/store/product/FPV-Motor/XING2-2207/2207-02.png>

 Then I put in one of the back arms, got it to engage with one of the arms of the X and swivilled things until all the appropriate holes lined up.

 I emptied the 12mm bolts into a tiny dish.